 "Hm, ora.
 Is like finding ghost of friend at your door, a friend you think dead."
 Bou said, fingers brushed over the area where the hole had been, no trace of it was left.
-"Grand-mapa Nok own shop in Edonor, somehow find spindle of blue isilk.
+"Grand-mapa Nok own shop in Edonor, one day, bring home spindle of blue isilk.
 Suspicious no?
 Illegal, wala think.
 Orin get business pass down after, but blue isilk, it all gone by then.
 Nok make death suit with thread, then jump into Rupture in it."
 Bou sighed.
 "Orin be sad after this, to see thread so so fine fade into nothing.
 Never had chance with it, and never will because Verido stop trading it.
 Wala think Eka should know this."

 Bou didn’t give Eka a chance to reply, and walked over to a closet, pulling out a large pair of brown overalls and a mostly clean undershirt.

 The Finiku knew the value of that shirt now, letting it get covered up with grease would be downright criminal.
 Eka changed into Bou's undershirt and overalls, the clothes fit, but there was much room in there, for another Eka or two.
 The knees had padding to cushion the knees from hard floors, and numerous pockets to keep tools in.

 Their first task, was to try and get that pomparu out of that pipe.
 The sandfin was moored out front, alongside it was the broken wagon, next to that was that box of damaged trinkets, and at the end of the line sat a very sad-looking water pump.
 Both moved to the back of the sandfin Eka caught a whiff of the pomparu and gasped, hands jumped to cover up both the mouth and nose.
 Those creatures were renowned for their putrid smells.